WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing

 To further validate the intermittent sending performance, we use a mechanical tester to apply a series of repeated presses to a 32x32 tactile sensor during intermittent operation.
-Using WiReSens Toolkit, we optimize the transmission parameters \textit{p} and \textit{d} (\(p=29\) and \(d=26\)) and use them to program the device for the live pressure test.
-The results (Fig. \ref{fig:intermittent}B), indicate that when the sensor is inactive, packet transmission is minimal with low average current drain compared to when the sensor is active.
+Using the Python utility, we optimize the transmission parameters \textit{p} and \textit{d} (\(p=29\) and \(d=26\), Fig. \ref{fig:intermittent}B) and use them to program the device for the live pressure test.
+The results (Fig. \ref{fig:intermittent}C), indicate that when the sensor is inactive, packet transmission is minimal with low average current drain compared to when the sensor is active.
 The optimized values achieved packet transmission just under 5\% with a NRMSE of around 0.012.
 With a 1200mAH battery, we estimate that this would extend the device's lifetime by over 2 hours, while ensuring the predicted tactile frames differed from the ground truth frames by approximately only 1.2\% of the full-scale range.